-Whenever you have a collection of people, there will be different goals and aspirations.
+Wherever you have people, you will have different goals and aspirations.
 At some point, somebody will want to do something that conflicts with what somebody else is trying to achieve.

 Enter leadership.
 Leaders are responsible in large part for managing conflict in a workplace.
-Some leaders revel in conflict, enjoying the battle.
+Some leaders like conflict, enjoying the battle.
 Leaders who practice conflict avoidance are at the other end of the scale.

-Generally, the held belief is that reducing workplace conflict is good.
-Working where conflict is common can be difficult and hard to stand.
-Of course, some conflict is always needed to get things happening.
-Eggs must be broken and milk must be spilt.
+Generally, people believe that reducing workplace conflict is good.
+Working in a place where conflict is common can be quite draining.
+Of course, some conflict is often needed to get things moving.

 Many decisions have an upside and a downside.
-Decide one way and you make somebody happy, while somebody else feels bad.
-Leaders who avoid conflict struggle to make decisions that will negatively impact other people, for fear of creating conflict.
+Decide one way and you make somebody happy, while somebody else feels upset.
+Leaders who avoid conflict struggle to make decisions that will negatively impact other people.

 An inability to make decisions can cause all sorts of issues.
-Work takes longer as people wait for the outcome.
-People see the leader as “weak”.
+Work takes longer as people wait for the outcome and people start to see the leader as “weak”.

 The worst outcome occurs when there is no decision made at all.
-Conflict avoidance may cause leaders to defer decision making until things “sort themselves out”.
-This can result in people taking different, counterproductive courses of action because no direction has been specified.
+Conflict avoidance may cause leaders to delay decision making until things “sort themselves out”.
+This can result in people taking matters into their own hands because no direction has been specified.

-What happens in this case is that everybody is upset, rather than just one person who may miss out on the promotion.
-In effect, the conflict avoidant leader has penalised her motivated team members, not allowing anybody the chance to progress their career.
+What happens in this case is that everybody is upset, rather than just the one person who may miss out on the promotion.
+In effect, the conflict avoidant leader has penalised her motivated team members, removing the chance for anybody to progress their career.